-In 2021, holistic automation means so much more than chatting with a bot.
+Holistic automation means so much more than chatting with a bot.
 That’s because virtual agents represent just the tip of the iceberg when it comes to conversational AI.
-The most helpful bots and smoothest conversational flows could never work their magic without a deep foundation of data — your historic support data.
+The most helpful bots and smoothest conversational flows could never work their magic without a deep foundation of data — your historical support data.

 The CS Automation Explorer is designed to turn that data into gold.
 Powered by our market-leading AI, it assesses with astounding accuracy where your customers’ most common interests and pain points lie.
 It then empowers your CX team to prioritize automation tasks and maximize ROI as you embark on your automation journey.